mag-das/Kletterapp/README.md

 Skills: Programming with Advanced Computer Languages

 # Climbing Tracker
 This is a Python-based project that climbers can use to track their climbing history and evaluate their development.
-It uses the json, tkinter and statistics libraries.
+It uses the json, tkinter, pandas and matplot libraries.

  ## Project Structure
 The project has the following file structure: